jafingerhut/jafingerhut.github.com/clojure/clojurians-slack-archive-notes.md

 appeared in, do the following:
 - select the message (a thick border will appear around it)
 - click the topic (e.g. `slack-archive > beginners`)
-- Note: As of 2021-Jan-07, it seems that these steps sometimes gets you to the message in the context of its conversation, but sometimes you end up at a completely different message in the topic.
+- Note: As of 2021-Jan-07, it seems that these steps sometimes get you to the message in the context of its conversation, but sometimes you end up at a completely different message in the topic.
 If you experience this, it is not only you it happens for.
 This might be a